zooba/PTVS-wiki/Cloud-Project.md

  * `LaunchWorker.ps1` (for worker roles)
  * `ps.cmd`

-* Your Python project includes either:
- * a `requirements.txt` file listing all dependencies, OR
+* Your Python project includes a `requirements.txt` file listing all dependencies
- * a virtual environment containing all dependencies.
+ * optionally, a collection of wheel files

 * Enable Remote Desktop on your Cloud Service and investigate the log files.